 Nevertheless, the wave of support for student-led activities and investigations does pose problems for a complete NOS education.
 The implicit goal in many initiatives is to train students as scientists.
-The imagined outcome is that when students attain "a firm grasp of practice," they will be fully able to assess the evidence directly and make their own scientific judgments-about the zika virus, the safety of mines or dams or fracking, medical treatments, climate change, and so forth.
+The imagined outcome is that when students attain "a firm grasp of practice," they will be fully able to assess the evidence directly and make their own scientific judgments-about the Zika virus, the safety of mines or dams or fracking, medical treatments, climate change, and so forth.
 Unfortunately, this grossly overstates the potential of NOS learning and science education.
 No individual-not even professional scientists themselves-can acquire enough expertise to make such judgments on their own across all fields of science.
 This requires specialized expertise, along with sufficient background knowledge and familiarity with particular types of errors.
 Inevitably, we all depend on (other) experts.
-We must confront the dilemma of epistemic dependence (Hardwig, 1991; Goldman, 1999).
+We must confront the dilemma of epistemic dependence (Goldman, 1999; Hardwig, 1991).
 Understanding the basis for trust in science is essential.
-Most NOS education now completely overlooks how epistemic dependence affects the goal of scientific literacy (Norris 1995, 1997; Gaon & Norris, 2001).
-Accordingly, new NOS lessons must include problematizing and guiding reflection on the social nature of knowledge, expertise, testimony and credibility (for example, Zemplén, 2009, 2010).
-To guard against yet another failed science education reform, we must shape the "how" of our curricular goals to fit realistically with the "why" of NOS.
+Most NOS education now completely overlooks how epistemic dependence affects the goal of scientific literacy (Gaon & Norris, 2001; Norris 1995, 1997).
+Accordingly, new NOS lessons must include problematizing and guiding reflection on the social nature of knowledge, expertise, testimony, and credibility (for example, Zemplén, 2009, 2010).
+To guard against yet another failed science education reform, we must shape the how of our curricular goals to fit realistically with the why of NOS.

-For a second way to contextualize NOS inquiry, one may turn, as Hodson and Wong (2016, pp. 20-21/XX-XX) aptly note, to contemporary cases (see also Wong et al., 2008; Wong,

-Wan, & Cheng, 2011).
+For a second way to contextualize NOS inquiry, one may turn, as Hodson and Wong (2017, this issue) aptly note, to contemporary cases (see also Wong, Hodson, Kwan, & Yung, 2008; Wong, Wan, & Cheng, 2011).
 A focus on contemporary cases certainly resonates with the "why-NOS?" goal of informing current science policy and consumer choices.
 As recognized by Danish teachers, contemporary cases excel at raising motivation and awareness of the relevance of NOS issues.
-At the same time, there are also significant limits (Allchin, Andersen, & Nielsen, 2014, pp. 465-467, 472-474).
-Contemporary cases are not yet resolved, and so the appropriate epistemic solutions are unknown.
+At the same time, there are also significant limits (Allchin et al., 2014).
+Contemporary cases are not yet resolved, so the appropriate epistemic solutions are unknown.
 The inquiry is inherently incomplete.
 In addition, students' political and ideological perspectives can easily obscure intended lessons or, worse, reinforce negative lessons.
-Moreover, the critical details of scientific practice are often inaccessible in current cases-buried in technical literature, private e-mails or lab notebooks.
+Moreover, the critical details of scientific practice are often inaccessible in current cases-buried in technical literature, private e-mails, or lab notebooks.
 Instructors must invest an inordinate amount of time in collecting what details are available, only to have those efforts become outdated in a few years.
-While contemporary cases are an indispensable part of NOS education-reflected in the common teacher habit of discussing cases in the news-one cannot rely on them exclusively.
+Though contemporary cases are an indispensable part of NOS education-reflected in the common teacher habit of discussing cases in the news-one cannot rely on them exclusively.